slowernews/wisdom-tldr/README.md

 If you are at peace you are living in the present.' -- Lao Tzu*

 > *'Anxiety and depression are symptoms, not diseases.'*

-> *'I never think of the future.
-It comes soon enough.'*

 > *'The more relaxed you are, the better you are at everything: the better you are with your loved ones, the better you are with your enemies, the better you are at your job, the better...'*